TanStack/query/docs/src/pages/guides/query-cancellation.md

 [_Previous method requiring a `cancel` function_](#old-cancel-function)

-React Query provides each query function with an [`AbortSignal` instance](https://developer.mozilla.org/docs/Web/API/AbortSignal) **if it's available in your runtime environment**.
+React Query provides each query function with an [`AbortSignal` instance](https://developer.mozilla.org/docs/Web/API/AbortSignal), **if it's available in your runtime environment**.
 When a query becomes out-of-date or inactive, this `signal` will become aborted.
-This means that all queries are cancellable and you can respond to the cancellation inside your query function if desired.
-The best part about this is that it allow you to continue to use normal async/await syntax while getting all the benefits of automatic cancellation.
+This means that all queries are cancellable, and you can respond to the cancellation inside your query function if desired.
+The best part about this is that it allows you to continue to use normal async/await syntax while getting all the benefits of automatic cancellation.
 Additionally, this solution works better with TypeScript than the old solution.

 The `AbortController` API is available in [most runtime environments](https://developer.mozilla.org/docs/Web/API/AbortController#browser_compatibility), but if the runtime environment does not support it then the query function will receive `undefined` in its place.
 You may choose to polyfill the `AbortController` API if you wish, there are [several available](https://www.npmjs.com/search?q=abortcontroller%20polyfill).

 **NOTE:** This feature was introduced at version `3.30.0`.
 If you are using an older version, you will need to either upgrade (recommended) or use the [old `cancel` function](#old-cancel-function).

+## Default behavior

+By default, queries that unmount or become unused before their promises are resolved are _not_ cancelled.
+This means that after the promise has resolved, the resulting data will be available in the cache.
+This is helpful if you've started receiving a query, but then unmount the component before it finishes.
+If you mount the component again and the query has not been garbage collected yet, data will be available.

+However, if you consume the `AbortSignal` or attach a `cancel` function to your Promise, the Promise will be cancelled (e.g. aborting the fetch) and therefore, also the Query must be cancelled.
+Cancelling the query will result in its state being _reverted_ to its previous state.

 ## Using `fetch`